metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 ## Description

-{{< obi obigrep >}} is a tool that allows a subset of sequences to be selected based on a set of criteria.
+{{< obi obigrep >}} is a tool for selecting a subset of sequences based on a set of criteria.
 Sequences from the input data set that match all criteria are retained and printed in the result, while the other sequences are discarded.
-The criteria can be based on the sequence identifier, the sequence itself or the annotations of the sequence.
+The criteria can be based on the sequence identifier, the sequence itself or the annotations on the sequence.

-Criteria of selection can target various aspects of the sequence data, such as:
+Selection criteria can be based on different aspects of the sequence data, such as

 * The sequence identifier (ID)
-* The annotations of the sequence.
+* The sequence annotations
 * The sequence itself

 ### Selection based on sequence identifier (ID)

-There are two ways for selecting sequences based on their identifier:
+There are two ways to select sequences based on their identifier:

-* The usage of a [regular pattern]({{% ref "docs/patterns/regular/_index.html" %}}) with option `-I`
+* Using a [regular pattern]({{% ref "docs/patterns/regular/_index.html" %}}) with option `-I`
-* The usage of a list of identifiers (IDs) provided in a file with option `--id-list`
+* Using a list of identifiers (IDs) provided in a file with option `--id-list`

-On the following five-sequences trial file:
+On the following five-sequences sample file:

 {{< code "five_ids.fasta" fastq true >}}